Russia-Ukraine macro-economic implications

 Additional sanctions announced yesterday involved the freezing of Russian assets and transactions and further curbs on Russian banks.
 However, sanctions stopped short of more extreme measures such as a ban on Russia’s use of the SWIFT payments system.
 The latter would make it extremely difficult (if not impossible) for Russia to continue selling key commodities to European trade partners, and so while the chance of this move has increased, it remains a low probability.

 The crisis immediately plunged financial markets into risk-off mode, with equity markets in freefall, safe havens such as Bunds outperforming, and commodity prices – particularly energy – spiking.
 While the implications of the conflict and the reactions are many and multi-faceted, in this note, we outline our thoughts on the main macro-economic implications.
 We continue to think the main channel of impact is via energy, and that Europe will be much more impacted than the US.
 We focus on two key scenarios – one where commodity prices continue spiking higher, and another, more severe scenario where price spikes are accompanied by physical disruption to gas supplies to Europe.
 We also offer an additional third, very negative scenario involving broader commodity supply disruptions including to oil, to which we attach a low probability (<5%).
-These scenarios roughly follow those we outlined previously in our note of 31 January, with adjusted probabilities.
+These scenarios roughly follow those we outlined previously in , with adjusted probabilities.

 In the below infographic, we lay out the main channels of impact from higher commodity prices and of potential disruptions to supply.